sskorol/webdriver-supplier/README.md

 When all the levels are covered, only the lowest one is used.
 Configuration lookup goes in the following order: methods, classes, tests, suites.
 If there was no **browserName** parameter found, corresponding test(-s) will be skipped.

-Independently from browser's parameters location in xml, new instances will be always raised in **before method** configuration, and closed when test execution is finished.
+Independently of browser's parameters location in xml, new instances will always be raised in **before method** configuration, and closed when test execution is finished.
 Assuming deep scaling support, it's not reasonable to open browsers in before class, test group or suite configuration.

-Note that in case of custom capabilities usage, it's recommended to merge them with defaults:
+Note that in case of custom capabilities' usage, it's recommended to merge them with defaults:

 ```java
 public Capabilities configuration(final XmlConfig config) {